indieweb/rel-me/README.md

 # rel-me

-A set of PHP functions for discovering, consuming and verifying the rel-me microformat.
+A set of PHP functions for discovering, consuming and verifying the [rel-me](http://microformats.org/wiki/rel-me) microformat.
+This is mainly useful for implementing [relmeauth](http://indiewebcamp.com/relmeauth).

 ## Usage